 Former CPI(M) leader Lakshman Seth, one of the main accused in the 2007 Nandigram violence case, today met state BJP chief Dilip Ghosh and is all set to come to the saffron party's fold within next few days.
-"Today Lakhsman Seth met Dilip Ghosh and it was finalised his 'Bharat Nirman Party' will merge with BJP in next 3-4 days.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)